LefterisJP/merkleweek/README.md

 The fix is quite simple and can be seen in `test_discount_pool.py::test_fixed_discount_pool()` and the `DiscountPoolFixed.sol` contract.
 Always do the bookkeeping change before sending the money out.

+### Keep fallback functions simple

+Fallback functions should be extremely simple.
+They should either do nothing or at most just throw an event.
+The reason is simple.
+The intrinsic `send()` functionality of solidity forwards only 21000 gas which is enough for only the most basic operations.
+If your fallback function contains more complicated functionality then it will simply fail when someone tries to send it funds.

+As an example of this problem take a look at `test_fallback.py()`

+### Do not assume contracts start with 0 balance

+Do not assume that the the contract you create starts with a 0 balance.
+Contract accounts are predictable since they are derived from the creator's address and the creator's nonce.
+Someone may try to throw off your accounting by predicting your new contract's address before you deploy it and sending some ether to it.

+The solution to this is the same as the one on the aforementioned `this.balance` section.

 ### Escape Hatches

 Solidity is actively developed by many people but as all software it can have bugs.
 In November 2016 a bug that could overwrite variables was discovered that affected all contracts up to that day.
 Thankfully the bug's conditions were quite rare and as such not many contracts were affected.